OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 item_id=1&quantity=5&price=2.00
 ```

-Different types of items may have different validation rules, so eac type needs to be separately testing.
-For example, some applications allow users to add an optional donation to charity as part of their purchase, and this donation can usually be an arbitrary amount.
+Different types of items may have different validation rules, so each type needs to be separately tested.
+Some applications also allow users to add an optional donation to charity as part of their purchase, and this donation can usually be an arbitrary amount.
 If this amount is not validated, it may be possible to add a negative donation amount, which would then reduce the total value of the basket.

 #### On the Payment Gateway

-If the checkout process is performed on an external payment gateway, then it may be possible to tamper with the prices between the application and the gateway.
+If the checkout process is performed on an third-party payment gateway, then it may be possible to tamper with the prices between the application and the gateway.

 For example, the transfer to the gateway may be performed using a cross-domain POST to the gateway, as shown in the HTML example below (note that the card details are not included - the user will be prompted for them on the payment gateway):